 Understand what separates a good sofa brand from a flashy one

-A brand can market style well and still cut corners on the parts that decide how long the sofa holds up.
-The goal here is to learn what’s inside the box, even if you never open it.
+A brand can look polished and still cut corners on the parts that decide how long the sofa lasts.
+The real question is what’s inside, even if you never see it.

-- Frame construction: Look for sturdy joinery and quality materials (solid wood or well-built engineered wood), not just “hardwood accents.”
+- Frame construction: Look for sturdy joinery and quality materials, such as solid wood or well-built engineered wood, not just “hardwood accents.”
 A strong frame is what prevents wobble and sagging over time.

 - Suspension system: Springs and support webs or webbing determine how the seat feels and whether it maintains shape.
 Better support usually translates into less “bottoming out.”